 Installing a lot of plugins on a website not only takes up space but also pose a security threat.
 It’s better to uninstall plugins when you don’t need them anymore.

 Old plugins often open up security vulnerabilities on your website.
 It’s better to delete them altogether rather than just deactivating the.

 6. Uninstall Unused Themes

 While installing WordPress, they pack a default theme to get the site started.
 But after that, we all change our theme as we like.
 Sometimes we keep several WordPress themes installed that we never use.
 Like old plugins, these old themes can cause problems later on.
-Just for backup purposes, I usually keep only one theme other than the theme I use.
+For backup purposes, I usually keep only one theme other than the one I use.

 7. Run a Security Scan

 We’re almost done.
 It’s time to do a final malware check with a security plugin.
 There are a lot of security plugins for WordPress to help you in this regard.

 After installing a security plugin on your website.
 Run a full scan and see if there are any malware on your website.
 Choose a plugin that can also handle brute force login attempts to prevent live attacks on your website.

 How to Perform WordPress Security Audit Using Plugins